 The curriculum is designed as a progression of increasing complexity.
 Therefore, all prescribed courses must be taken in sequence.
 Electives and core courses can be taken prior to the semester scheduled with the exception of the radiology courses.
 Clinical practicum is conducted in hospitals, offices, and imaging centers.
 It is necessary for the student to have adequate transportation.
 Students are required to purchase uniforms.

 A minimum grade of “C” is required in all courses related to radiology and science courses.
 The faculty in the Radiologic Technology Program reserves the right to require withdrawal of a student from the Radiologic Technology Program whose clinical performance is unsatisfactory.
 Upon successful completion of all program requirements, students are eligible to take the American Registry of Radiologic Technologist Registry Examination.
 A minimum of sixty-eight (68) semester hours is required for graduation.
 Courses must be taken in the sequence below.
-General education courses may taken prior to but cannot be taken after the semester the course is assigned.
+General education courses may be taken before the assigned scheduled semester but cannot be taken afterwards.

-General Education Core course listings and definitions appear on pages 53-54.
+General Education Core course listings and definitions appear in the college catalog..
 Additional courses may be required.
 The suggested sequence for full-time students is shown below.